Back from the future

 “If I am being completely honest, initially I thought you were a bit lame.
 What was going on with you for the first 30 minutes?”

 She laughed and the floodgates opened.
-She knew that she had failed on the problem-solving test and that her chances were over.
+She "knew" that she had failed on the problem-solving test and that her chances were over.
 I realised she had come to the meeting to face her judge and receive her sentence.
-Remember that at this stage we had still not looked at the results of the problem-solving test.
+Remember that at this stage we had still not looked at the test results.
 Yet she had convinced herself that she had failed.
 Given that notion, her low energy made perfect sense.

 As so often happens, we could now go on to have an in-depth conversation about a development area she had never considered until now; namely not to act on predictions as though they were true.
 The solution to this predicament is to ask yourself a soul-searching question: Do you think you can predict the future?
 Possibly, without much thought you might reply no. If so, take a moment and consider the deep significance inherent in the question and observe if something changes within you.